Wolfy18/brandguard-qr/README.md

-# BrandGuard QR
+# Brand Guard QR

-## Revolutionize Product Identification
+## Enhanced Product Identification
-Generate dynamic product identification codes on-demand, effectively replacing and enhancing traditional GTIN/UPC usage backed by Cardano Blockchain and IPFS Network, ensuring a fully decentralized and secure system.
+Generate dynamic product identification codes on-demand, effectively replacing and enhancing traditional GTIN/UPC usage backed by the Cardano blockchain and the IPFS Network, ensuring a fully decentralized and secure system.

 ### On-Demand Product Code Generation:
 - Enjoy the benefits of a fully decentralized system, ensuring enhanced security and transparency.
-- Seamless integration with Bakrypt’s Woocommerce Plug-In for a user-friendly and swift implementation.
+- Seamless integration with Bakrypt's API for a user-friendly and quick implementation.
 - Generate product codes as needed, eliminating the need for predetermined codes and providing flexibility for various scenarios.
 - Significantly lower costs compared to traditional methods, with no annual renewals required.
 - Data is stored on a public, immutable, and auditable blockchain, instilling confidence in data integrity.